medcipher/hacker-blog/_pages/about.md

 ---
 layout: single
-title: "About Me"
+title: "Meet the Hacker: My Path to Cybersecurity & CTFs"
 permalink: /about/
 author_profile: false
 ---

-🕵️‍♂️ About Me
+## 🕵️‍♂️ About Me

 Welcome to Hacker's Hideout, my personal space where I document my journey in cybersecurity, ethical hacking, and penetration testing.